scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 .. figure:: figure2.png

-   A program using the Loop level parallelism pattern to numerically approximate a definite integral that should equal pi
+   A program using the Loop Level Parallelism pattern to numerically approximate a definite integral that should equal pi